davatorium/rofi/doc/rofi-theme.5.markdown

 * Format: `{Distance} {Distance} {Distance}`
 * Format: `{Distance} {Distance} {Distance} {Distance}`

-If no unit is specified, pixels are used.
+If no unit is specified, pixels are assumed.

 The different number of fields in the formats are parsed like: